wamesk/laravel-commands/README.md

 ### Model command

-This command will create base Model with preset classes.
+This command will create base Model with preset methods.

 It is configurable by these configs.